Nanson10/Random-Stuff/README.md

 This repo contains two folders: Pathfinder, Three_Times_Plus_One, and Math_Stuff.

-The Pathfinder and Math_Stuff folder has a centralized Driver file that runs its contents.
+The Pathfinder and Math_Stuff folders has a centralized Driver file that runs its contents.

 The Three_Times_Plus_One folder has multiple files that can be used to run specific actions in the program.